rivolli/mfe/README.md

 ## Show the the available groups
 ls.metafeatures()
 ```
 Several measures return more than one value.
-To aggregate them, post processed methods can be used.
-It is possible to compute min, max, mean, median, kurtosis, standard deviation, among others (see the `post.processing` documentation for more details).
+To aggregate the returned values, post processed methods can be used.
+This method can compute min, max, mean, median, kurtosis, standard deviation, among others (see the `post.processing` documentation for more details).
 The default methods are the `mean` and the `sd`.
-For instance:
+Next, it is possible to see an example of the use of this method:

 ```{r}
 ## Compute all measures using min, median and max